Wingz003/README-Generator-o-Luigi/README.md

 ## Tests
 ### You will need to take the following steps to initiate the test:</br>

-No tests are required fort this project.
+No tests are required for this project.

 ## License
 License used for this application:</br>